breunigs/hipsterpizza/README.md

 You are almost done, now.
 Caveats:

 -   HipsterPizza does not support sub-URIs/sub-directories.
 I.e. `pizza.example.com` is fine, while `www.example.com/pizza` is not.
 -   HipsterPizza assumes you are going to run it behind nginx, Apache or another web server.
-If you **don’t**, set `config.serve_static_assets = true` in `/srv/hipsterpizza/config/environments/production.rb`, otherwise the assets won’t be served.
+If you **don’t**, set `config.serve_static_files = true` in `/srv/hipsterpizza/config/environments/production.rb`, otherwise the assets won’t be served.